 Physical Grading : 2

 Sua s'dei!
 Welcome to Cambodia.
 The sensational Angkor ruins may be the main attraction, but Cambodia’s exquisite temples, charming villages and magical markets deserve lots of attention too.
 Phnom Penh is set at the meeting point of the Mekong and Tonle Sap rivers, and life centres around the lively river-front area where the locals come to take in the air, snack on the street hawkers food and enjoy impromptu waterside entertainment.
 If you have free time, perhaps stroll the broad tree-lined boulevards dotted with old colonial villas and explore the city.
 The National Museum and the Silver Pagoda are both worth a visit.
 Or consider Wat Phnom, a peaceful temple situated on a hill for which the city is named.
 With genuine locals always ready to share a sincere smile, Cambodia will steal your heart and enrich your spirit.
 Your adventure begins with a Welcome Meeting at 6pm.
 Check with hotel reception for the location of this Welcome Meeting, and have your insurance details and next of kin information ready for verification.
 Cambodian food is often overshadowed by focus on Thailand and Vietnam, when in fact Khmer cuisine is one of the world's oldest living food cultures.
 The Cambodian cooking pot combines an eclectic mix of local and international influences and has a flavour all its own.
 Kick off this food adventure ‘eating for a cause’ at an inspirational hospitality school that provides vocational training for former street youths in Phnom Penh.
-It’s a great opportunity to sample some tasty modern Cambodian cooking.
-After dinner will be free time to choose between having a relaxing sunset deink at the Foreign Correspondents' Club, or stroll along the famous Sisowath Quay and enjoy a cocktail or coffee at one of the many cafes while observing the busy river traffic.
-Phnom Penh remains a living relic of the country's past struggles and successes.
+It’s a great opportunity to sample some tasty modern Cambodian cooking and dishes like duck spring rolls, fish amok and chili ice cream with caramelized pineapple may be on offer.
+After dinner will be free time to choose between having a relaxing sunset drink at the Foreign Correspondents' Club, or stroll along the famous Sisowath Quay and enjoy a cocktail or coffee at one of the many cafes while observing the busy river traffic.

-Take a morning cycle-rickshaw (cyclo) tour around Phnom Penh, discovering some of the interesting sights, sounds and smells of the capital, including the wonderful art deco-designed Psar Thmei (Central Market).
-Along the way, taste some of the best street food in the city – fried cricket snack anyone?
+Take a morning cyclo (cycle-rickshaw) tour around Phnom Penh, discovering some of the interesting sights, sounds and smells of the capital, including the wonderful art deco-designed Psar Thmei (Central Market).
+Along the way, taste some of the best street food in the city, like sticky rice with beans wrapped in banana leaf and spiced fried crickets!
 Back to the hotel to freshen up, and check out.
 Before you leave Phnom Penh, confront Cambodia's tragic past on a guided tour of the Tuol Sleng Genocide Museum, located in a former high school that served as the notorious Security Prison 21 (S-21) for the Khmer Rouge regime from 1975 to 1979.
 You will also stop past the Killing Fields of Choeung Ek which represent the tragic legacy of the Khmer Rouge.
-Afterwards, drive south by private vehicle, along National Road 2 through the town of Takeo towards Kampot, one of Cambodia's most attractive old towns (approximately 2.5 hours).
+Afterwards, drive south by private vehicle, through the town of Takeo towards Kampot, one of Cambodia's most attractive old towns (approximately 2.5 hours).
 Arrive in Kampot by late afternoon.
 Famous for its pepper, Kampot supplied most French restaurants for many years during colonial rule.
 Today, the region is also renowned for its durian, a spiky, pungent fruit that either incites adoration or sheer loathing.
 Try it if you dare!
 In some free time, you might stroll along the riverside's French colonial architecture, or enjoy a coffee on the veranda of a riverside restaurant and admire the Bokor Mountain Range.

 Rise early for a morning temple visit.
 After a traditional Khmer breakfast, take a turn around the village food market.
 Collect some ingredients and help prepare lunch with your community hosts, picking up a cooking tip or two!
 Enjoy a lunchtime feast before farewelling your hosts and departing for Siem Reap by private vehicle (approximately 4 hours).
 The small but expanding town of Siem Reap is the gateway to Angkor.
 This is the most popular destination for travellers in all of Cambodia, perhaps even in South East Asia.
 You'll probably notice a change of pace here, so take a short introductory walk around the centre of town and enjoy the atmosphere.
 With its cafes, bars, restaurants, food and drinks stands, Siem Reap caters for foodies of all persuasions.
 A visit to the old market is a must, even if you're not looking for souvenirs; wandering through the stalls and surrounding shops, the silks, cottons, sarongs, silver and statues are a riot of colour and a feast for the eyes.
 In the evening, take a motor remork around the hidden local street food treasures of Siem Reap: barbecued corn and meat on skewers; Khmer Fried Chicken; green mango served with chilli and salt; ducks eggs and more.
 Continue on to a local restaurant for more tasty treats, before finishing at a dessert stall where fruit shakes, fruit with sweetened condensed milk and baked puddings are the specialty.